T Third Street: Later changes

 The underground section of the line was closed west of Castro station from June 25 to August 24, 2018, due to the Twin Peaks Tunnel shutdown.
 On August 25, 2018, at the conclusion of the shutdown, Muni began running permanently two-car trains on the K/T line (as had been used east of Castro during the shutdown).
 The line was shut down again, from January 22, 2019, until April 1, 2019, for construction of a new platform at UCSF/Mission Bay station.
 In April 2019, the SFMTA ended the use of unscheduled short turns.
 These had been used to provide more consistent service on the inner portion of the line, but had caused inconsistent and less frequent service in the Hunters Point-Bayview and Visitacion Valley neighborhoods.

 On March 30, 2020, Muni Metro service was replaced with buses due to the COVID-19 pandemic.
 Rail service returned on August 22, with the routes reconfigured to improve reliability in the subway.
 T Third Street and M Ocean View light rail lines were interlined, running between Sunnydale station and Balboa Park station.
 Light rail service was re-replaced with buses on August 25 due to issues with malfunctioning overhead wire splices and the need to quarantine control center staff after a COVID-19 case.
 Rail service resumed on the Embarcadero–Sunnydale section of the T Third Street line on January 23, 2021.
 In preparation for the return of rail service, several temporary changes were made at the 4th Street bridge over China Basin: one southbound lane became a transit-only lane, and a northbound turn lane at Berry (which shared space with the tracks) was removed.
 This change was found to decrease delays at the bridge by 60%.
 Service was re-extended to West Portal on May 15, again through-routed with the K Ingleside.

+As part of the January 2021 service change, Muni also added the 15 Bayview-Hunters Point Express bus route.
+The route makes local stops in the Bayview–Hunters Point neighborhood east of Third Street and limited stops on Third Street paralleling the T.